-Both at the end of the 3-day induction project as well as the second and main 2-week project, students will have to deliver an oral presentation to the company and a written report.
+Both at the end of the induction project as well as the two-week projects, students will have to deliver oral presentations to the company and written reports.
 In other words, for this Michaelmas projects, students will have to deliver two presentations and two reports, of which the first set serves a 'training' purpose.

 For the Michaelmas projects, both parts are assessed.
-The induction project is assessed for teams using the assessment form shown in the appendix in the same way as the other projects forthcoming later in the METIIB programme, but the marks do not count towards the final degree: the feedback is intended to ensure students are calibrated for subsequent projects.
-The second main project (the 2-week project) is assessed in a similar way.
+The induction project is assessed for teams using the marking form shown in the appendix in the same way as the other projects forthcoming later in the METIIB programme, but the marks do not count towards the final degree: the feedback is intended to ensure students are calibrated for subsequent projects.
+The 2-week project is assessed in a similar way.
 However, the marks for the second project count towards the final degree.